 - Do your gums bleed?

-- Do you take supplemental vitamins?
+- Have there been any changes to your diet?
+Do you take vitamins?

 Swollen gums are abnormally enlarged, bulging, or protruding.

-Avoid gum irritants such as commercial mouthwashes, alcohol, and tobacco.
-Change your toothpaste brand and avoid using mouthwashes if your swollen gums.
+Avoid things that can irritate your gums such as mouthwashes, alcohol, and tobacco.
+Change your toothpaste brand and stop using mouthwashes if sensitivity to these dental products is causing your swollen gums.

-Use good oral hygiene.
+Brush and floss your teeth regularly.
 See a periodontist or dentist at least every 6 months.

-The dentist will examine your mouth, teeth, and gums.
+Your dentist will examine your mouth, teeth, and gums.
 You will be asked questions about your medical history and symptoms, such as:

 - Review date:

 - Michael Kapner, DDS, general and aesthetic dentistry, Norwalk Medical Center, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.